 What can I do?

 There are numerous defenses available in marijuana defense cases.
 Here are a few:

-- Challenging the crime lab drug test
+- Challenging the crime lab drug analysis

 - Challenging the arrest and/or search revealing any marijuana

 - Challenging or noting that other individuals had equal access to the marijuana seized